crazygoldenapple/crazygoldenapple/README.md

-# Welcome to Crazy Golden Pineapple! 🍍✨
+# Welcome to Crazy Golden Apple! 🍍✨

 Hi there!
 I'm **Yosef Pasha**, an aspiring game developer and founder of **Crazy Golden Apple**—a game studio dedicated to crafting creative, fun, and unforgettable gaming experiences.